railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 .. note::  Failure to create a database

-	How do you know if you've successfully created your new database?
+	How do you know if you have successfully created your new database?
-	You're told if the database creation has been unsuccessful.
+	You are told if the database creation has been unsuccessful.
 	If you have entered a database name using prohibited characters (or no name, or too short a name) you will be alerted by the dialog box :guilabel:`Bad database name!` explaining how to correct the error.
-	If you've entered the wrong super-administrator password or a name already in use (some names can be reserved without your knowledge), you'll be alerted by the dialog box :guilabel:`Error during database creation!`.
+	If you have entered the wrong super-administrator password or a name already in use (some names can be reserved without your knowledge), you will be alerted by the dialog box :guilabel:`Error during database creation!`.

-Connect to the database \ ``openerp_ch01``\   that you just created, using the default administrator account.

-If this is the first time you've connected to this database you'll be asked a series of questions to define the database parameters:
+Since this is the first time you have connected to this database you will be asked a series of questions to define the database parameters.
+You may choose to :guilabel:`Skip Configuration Wizards` or :guilabel:`Start Configuration`.
+If you choose to configure your application, you may proceed with the following steps:

-	#.  :guilabel:`Select a profile` : select \ ``Minimal Profile``\  and click :guilabel:`Next`.
+	#.  :guilabel:`Configure Your Interface` : select \ ``Simplified`` \ and click :guilabel:`Next`.

-	#.  :guilabel:`Company Details` : replace the proposed default of \ ``Tiny sprl``\  by your own
+	#.  :guilabel:`Configure Your Company Information` : replace the proposed default of \ ``OpenERP S.A.`` \
-	    company name, complete as much of your address as you like, and add some lines about your company, such as a slogan and any statutory requirements, to the header and footer fields.
+	    by your own company name, complete as much of your address as you like.
+You can set the currency that your company uses or leave the default setting.You may also add your company logo which will be visible on reports and other documents.
 Click :guilabel:`Next`.

-	#.  :guilabel:`Summary` : check the information and go back to make any modifications you need
+	#.  :guilabel:`Install Applications` : check the applications you need and then click :guilabel:`Install`.
-	    before installation.
-Then click :guilabel:`Install`.

-	#.  :guilabel:`Installation Completed` : click :guilabel:`Ok`.
+	    For now, do not install any application.

-Once configuration is complete you're connected to your Open ERP system.
-Its functionality is very limited because you've selected a minimal installation, but this is sufficient to demonstrate that your installation is working.
+Once configuration is complete you are connected to your Open ERP system.
+Its functionality is very limited because you have selected a :guilabel:`Simplified` interface with no application installed, but this is sufficient to demonstrate that your installation is working.

 .. figure:: images/define_main_co_dlg.png
    :align: center